 Al-Anon Family Group Headquarters

 This site is designed to help families and friends of alcoholics recover from the effects of living with the problem drinking of a relative or friend, a recovery program for young people.

 This site contains a fact file, newcomer information, message to teens, information on how to find professionals, central offices for US / Canada, International offices, Grapevine, Fellowship services, information for professionals, and contact information.
 It is written in English with links to a French and Spanish version.

+This site includes an online discussion forum, a listing of services they provide, some signs and symptoms of drug use, and guidelines for showing concern.
+They also include research, a referral database, info about intervention, a parenting guide and links to other resources.
 This is a great resource of recovery, discussion, chat, self-help, alcoholism & drugs, codependency, 12-step, secular alternative, higher power, eating disorders, abuse survivors, sexual addiction, mental health, gay & lesbian, humor, stores, clubs, periodicals, treatment, what's new and FAQs.

 Help for Parents